Coffee Making Variations – The French Press

-To make a good cup of coffee takes minimum effort in the French press and the reward is delicious.
+To make a good cup of coffee takes a minimum effort in the French press and the reward is delicious.
 We truly love to enjoy a cup of coffee from the French press whenever we can.

-I hope you enjoyed the second-part of my three-part series on making coffee.
+I hope you enjoyed the second part of my three-part series on making coffee.
 Join me next time to finish our journey and then tell me what you’ve decided!